Sustainable Living: The Eco-Friendly Home

 Instead of running the tap whilst rinsing your fruit and veg, fill up the sink (or bowl).
 Do the same for dishes.
 And when cleaning your teeth or shaving, don’t leave the tap running.
 Try to only use what water you need.

 Food scraps are recyclable, but too often they’re chucked in black bins, where they won’t be taken to be correctly composted.
-Bristol City Council issue everyone with a brown food bin, and your eggshells to your potato skins to your fish scales can be composted - it really is that simple!
+Bristol City Council issues everyone with a brown food bin, and your eggshells your potato skins to your fish scales can be composted - it really is that simple!

 Food waste in Bristol is sent to an Anaerobic Digestion Plant, where the resulting fertilizer is then used for application to farmland.